TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft.datafactory/adms-copy.md

             "order": 7,
 			"visibility": "ir_type == Self-hosted IR",
             "controlType": "textbox",
-            "displayLabel": "Please provide the ReportIDs from all nodes separated with commas. (see Solutions tab for guidance on how to obtain Report ID)", "required": true
+            "displayLabel": "Please provide the ReportIDs from all nodes separated with commas. (see Solutions tab for guidance on how to obtain the ReportID)", "required": true
         },
         {